Shipbubble/node-sdk/README.md

     <a href="https://docs.shipbubble.com">Getting Started</a>
   </p>
   <p>
-    The Shipbubble SDK is a JavaScript library that allows you to interact with the Shipbubble API from a Node.js application or a browser.
+    The Shipbubble SDK is a JavaScript library that allows you to interact with the Shipbubble API from a Node.js application.
 It provides a way to authenticate, make requests, and handle responses.
   </p>
   <br/>
 </div>